 Location: Roseau, Dominica

 The cleanliness of our shoes was no longer of much concern.
 Instead, the goal was to try not to be covered in mud from head to toe.
-We finally made it through the mud trap and kept on climbing down to the Valley of Desolation where we found rocky, treeless terrain and a hot spring.
-Our guide, Pancho, kindly boiled eggs for us in the hot water.
-We also enjoyed Pancho’s fish salad sandwiches and after refueling, we were ready to proceed.
+We finally made it through the mud trap and kept on climbing down to the Valley of Desolation, where we found rocky, treeless terrain and a hot spring.
+Our guide, Pancho, kindly boiled eggs for us in hot water.
+We also enjoyed Pancho’s fish salad sandwiches, and after refueling, we were ready to proceed.
 However, we didn’t travel very far.
 A few steps down the way, we stopped to scrape some mud from the riverbed and enjoy a natural face mask.
 After quickly applying the mud to our faces, we marched on.
-Up and down we went back into the trees and the rainforest where we found the perfect swimming whole from the hot spring water where we could wash our face masks off.
+Up and down, we went back into the trees and the rainforest, where we found the perfect swimming hole from the hot spring water where we could wash our face masks off.
 It was the hottest shower we have had since Cape Town.
 Most of us could have relaxed for another few hours, but it was time to move on.
 Lunch was in sight.
-After a short swim, we filled our water bottles from fresh water flowing off a leaf on the edge of the trail.
-It was very exciting and several people felt the need to take a selfie to remember the magnificent moment.
+After a short swim, we filled our water bottles from freshwater flowing off a leaf on the edge of the trail.
+It was very exciting, and several people felt the need to take a selfie to remember the magnificent moment.
 Hydrated and refreshed, we continued on.
 Up and up and up we went and then finally, we saw the steam rising from the boiling lake.
-At the top we enjoyed peanut butter and jelly sandwiches and enjoyed the view.
+At the top, we enjoyed peanut butter and jelly sandwiches and enjoyed the view.
 After lunch, it was time to head back.
 After a long trek back, a frigid, freshwater waterfall was waiting for our sore, tired, ache bodies.
-We jumped in, washed all the mud off our shoes and explored before heading back to Argo for a relaxing evening.
+We jumped in, washed all the mud off our shoes, and explored before heading back to Argo for a relaxing evening.